cauthu/shadow-browser-plugin/newweb/README.md

-The `browser` and `webserver` plugins in this directory are meant to be used together.
-Mixing with other plugins, e.g., the `browser` and `filetransfer` plugins in the top level directory, is not guaranteed to work.
+The plugins in this directory are meant to be used together; they will not be able to interact with other plugins like `browser` and `filetransfer` in the top level directory.

 NOTE: This is unpolished "research"-quality code.
 You should expect rough edges.